Tier 1 Employee Additional Medicare Tax withholding.

 Where can you get telephone help?

-persons who are deaf, hard of hearing, or have a speech disability) Monday–Friday 7 a.m.–7 p.m. local time (Alaska and Hawaii
+are deaf, hard of hearing, or have a speech disability) Monday–Friday from 7:00 a.m.–7:00 p.m. local time (Alaska and Hawaii

-follow Pacific time) for answers to your questions about completing Form CT-1, tax deposit rules, or obtaining an employer
+follow Pacific time) for answers to your questions about completing Form CT-1 or tax deposit rules.

 Pub.
 15 (Circular E), Employer's Tax Guide, contains information for withholding, depositing, reporting, and paying over employment